janko/janko.io/_posts/2016-05-24-improving-open-uri.md

 ## Conclusion

-I like that I was able to create a lightweight wrapper around open-uri, rather than adding 3rd-party dependencies.
-If you want to use open-uri, but without any of these quirks, consider using [Down].
+I like that I was able to make a lightweight wrapper around open-uri, which already had most of the features that I wanted, but allowed me to complete the ones that I was missing.
+If you want to use open-uri, but without any of the mentioned quirks, consider using [Down].

 [Shrine]: https://github.com/janko-m/shrine
 [open-uri]: http://ruby-doc.org/stdlib-2.2.0/libdoc/open-uri/rdoc/OpenURI.html